OCHA-DAP/hdx-python-scraper/doc/main.md

 ### Read Class

+The Read class inherits from Retrieve from the HDX Python Utilities library.
+The Retrieve class inherits from BaseDownload which specifies a number of standard methods that all downloaders should have: `download_file`, `download_text`, `download_yaml`, `download_json` and `get_tabular_rows`.

 The Read class is a utility for reading metadata and data from websites and APIs with the ability to set up authorisations up front with Read objects held in a dictionary for subsequent use.
 Read objects can save copies of the data being downloaded or read from pre-saved data for tests.

+Note that a single Read object cannot be used in parallel: each download operation must be completed before starting the next.
+For example, you will get an error if you try to call `get_tabular_rows` twice with different urls to get two iterators, then afterwards iterate through those iterators.
+The first iteration must be completed before obtaining another iterator.

-The first parameter is the location of fallback data (if available).
+The first parameter of the `create_readers` method is the location of fallback data (if available).
 The second specifies to where data should be saved if desired.
 The third parameter is the path of a temporary folder.
 If the downloaded data should be saved, the fourth optional parameter `save` should be True.
 If a test is being run against pre-saved data, the fifth optional parameter `use_saved` should be True.

 Additional readers are generated if any of header_auths, basic_auths or extra_params are populated. header_auths and basic_auths are dictionaries of form